Kiss Land: Singles

 On May 17, 2013, the first single "Kiss Land" was released.
 On June 25, 2013, the music video was released for "Kiss Land".

 On July 15, 2013, the music video for the second single "Belong to the World" was released.
 The song was released the following day on July 16, 2013.

 On July 30, 2013, "Love in the Sky" was released digitally as the third single from Kiss Land.
-Its release was accompanied by a music video.
+Its release was accompanied by a short video.

 On August 20, 2013, the track "Live For", which features Drake, impacted mainstream urban radio and was released along with the pre-order of the album on the iTunes Store.
 It was released digitally as the fourth single from Kiss Land three days later, with its music video released on September 11.

 On September 20, 2013, the music video for "Pretty" premiered on Vevo.
-The song began to be pushed as the album's fifth single on October 9, 2013, it was supported by various late night live performances on shows such as Late Show with David Letterman and Late Night with Jimmy Fallon.
+The song began to be pushed as the album's fifth single on October 9, 2013, supported by various late night live performances on shows such as Late Show with David Letterman and Late Night with Jimmy Fallon.

 "Wanderlust" was released as the sixth single in the United Kingdom on March 31, 2014.

 Tour

-On July 8, 2013, The Weeknd announced a 29-date headlining North American concert tour in support of Kiss Land, titled The Kiss Land Fall Tour.
-The tour begin on September 6, and ended on October 20.
+On July 8, 2013, the Weeknd announced a 29-date headlining North American concert tour in support of Kiss Land, titled The Kiss Land Fall Tour.
+The tour began on September 6, and ended on November 25.